Mojang/minecraft-editor-extension-starter-kit/GettingStarted/GettingStarted.md

     );
 ```

-This blob of code does two things -- defines an `Action` and registers a key binding to said `Action`.
+This blob of code does two things -- defines an `Action` and binds the key event to said `Action`.
-`Action`s are basically event definitions which can be bound to 'something' (a key press, a mouse button, a cursor move event, etc).
+`Action`'s are basically event definitions which can be bound to 'something' (a key press, a mouse button, a cursor move event, etc).
 The `Action` defines two things

 - The `actionType`; i.e. the type of parameter that is passed into the `onExecute` closure
 - The `onExecute` closure; a code block which defines the action to be taken when the `Action` is triggered

-You can see here that the `uiSession` object is once again used to reference the players `inputManager` and a key binding is made (Control + Shift + E).
-The binding specifies the `Action` to take when that key is activated.
+You can see in this example that the `uiSession` object is once again used to reference the players `inputManager` and a key binding is made *(Control + Shift + E)*.
+> It helps to read this as `Perform this action when this event is triggered`

 The `Action::onExecute` contains the code that is executed (in this case, it tells the `toolRail` to set the currently selected tool `id` to be your extension's `id`).

-So now, you can activate your Extension using either CTRL+SHIFT+E or pressing the icon/button on the Tool Palette.
+So now, you can activate your Extension using either *(CTRL+SHIFT+E)* or pressing the icon/button on the Tool Palette.

 &nbsp;